mmbaguette/Streamlined-AFK-Farmer/README.md

 ﻿# Streamlined Farmer

 A Python script that controls your keypresses in the Roblox train simulator [Streamlined](https://www.roblox.com/games/1788251222/) so that you can farm for Gulden and levels.
-This was specifically made and timed for the NS 4500 train from  with seven third class C8c wagons, so it's completely beginner friendly!
+This was specifically made and timed for the **NS 4500** train from **Zand op 't Zee** to **Hazeldrecht** with seven third class C8c wagons, so it's completely beginner friendly!

 ![image](https://user-images.githubusercontent.com/76597978/163438984-e2c9e77d-8f47-45a4-956a-7f999e18dbd7.png)